mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 **What R package is it?** It's called `explore`.
 And I want to share it with you so you can do EDA in under 10-minutes.
 Here's what you learn in this R-Tip:

-1. How to make an EDA Shiny App in seconds with `explore`
+1. How to make a Shiny Exploratory Data Analysis (EDA) App in seconds with `explore`
-2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**
+2. **BONUS: How to use the Shiny EDA App to analyze the 3 most important plots.**

 # R-Tips Weekly